 Q) Mr. XX, who is a head director of our company, committed an adultery and was charged by the Korean prosecutor.
 He has confessed his guilty and the prosecutor demanded one year’s imprisonment for his crime to the court.
 If the court finalizes that Mr. XX is guilty, does that mean Mr. XX will be imprisonment for one year or lesser?

-Recently there can be seen so many lawsuits are being filed against domestic banks with regard to the bank’s irresponsible fund sale.
+Recently there are so many lawsuits being filed against domestic and foreign banks in Korea with regard to the bank’s irresponsible fund sale.
 The Korean fund buyers are alleging the losses in the funds which are still on-going were caused by the fund-sellers’ not informing sufficient information on the risk and possibilities of losses when they put the money to the funds.

-As a matter of law, Korean court has ruled that the banks are obliged to inform the customer of the structure of the investment such as fund or option transaction and the risk of possible losses sufficiently when they solicit the customers for investments.
+As a matter of law, Korean court has ruled that the banks have legal duties to inform the customer sufficiently of the structure of the investment such as fund or option transaction and the risk of possible losses when they solicit the customers for investments.
 If they neglect that obligation, it constitutes a breach of contract and (more…)

 Recently we got a question from a gentleman asking what the exact meaning of the below, an Internet post he’d found: